ziishaned/learn-regex/README.md

 ## 2. Meta Characters

 Meta characters are the building blocks of the regular expressions.
 Meta characters do not stand for themselves but instead are interpreted in some special way.
-Some meta characters have a special meaning that are written inside the square brackets.
+Some meta characters have a special meaning and are written inside square brackets.
 The meta characters are as follows:

 |Meta character|Description|